eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### zebra_rnh_fixup_depends()

-This newly added function is inserted into the existing route convergence process, enabling Zebra to refresh nexthops in the dataplane before notifying the protocol client of route updates.
+This newly added function is inserted into the existing route convergence work flow, which enables zebra to make a quick fixup on involved nexthop groups before notifying the protocol client for route updates.
+This quick fixup would help to minimize the trafic loss window when some path is known to be broken.

 <figure align=center>
     <img src="images/zebra_rnh_fixup_depends.png" >
     <figcaption>Figure 5. zebra_rnh_fixup_depends()<figcaption>
 </figure>

-The function in the blue serves a quick nexthop refreshing.
-It runs before the protocol client's notification for route updating.

-zebra_rnh_fixup_depends() is called as follows
+The function marked in blue serves a quick fixup purpose.
+It gets triggered before the protocol clients get notified for routes updating. zebra_rnh_fixup_depends() is called from zebra_rnh_eval_nexthop_entry() after zebra decides that rnh's state is changed.

 ``` c
 static void zebra_rnh_eval_nexthop_entry(struct zebra_vrf *zvrf, afi_t afi,